SKLD-xm/speechy/README.md

 # speechy
 A text-to-speech synthesizer based on C# developed by skld-xm.

+## Note: Speechy may be incorrectly flagged as malware by Norton.

 ### Current version: 1.4

 Press TAB to make indentations for paragraphs.